-- 6.1 Trees subject to statutory controls: The subject trees are legally protected under Penrith City Council's Tree Preservation Order, it will be necessary to consult the council before any pruning or removal works other than certain exemptions can be carried out.
+- 6.1 Trees subject to statutory controls: The subject trees, excluding Trees 50, 51, 52, 72 and 76, are legally protected under Willoughby Council's Tree Preservation Order 2012.
+It will be necessary to consult the council before any pruning or removal works other than certain exemptions can be carried out.
 The works specified above are necessary for reasonable management and should be acceptable to the council.
-However, tree owners should appreciate that the council may take an alternative point of view and have the option to refuse consent. - 6.2 Trees outside the property: Trees located in the adjacent properties effectively out of the control of the owners of 28-32 Somerset Street, Kingswood.
+However, tree owners should appreciate that the council may take an alternative point of view and have the option to refuse consent. - 6.2 Trees outside the property: Trees located in the adjacent properties effectively out of the control of the owners of 641-655A Pacific Highway, Chatswood.
 It will not be possible to easily carry out the recommended works without the full co-operation of the tree owners.
-The implications of non-cooperation require legal interpretation and are beyond the scope of this report.
+The implications of noncooperation require legal interpretation and are beyond the scope of this report.